alicewriteswrongs/old-blog/_posts/2015-05-14-complete-screenlocking-solution-for-i3.markdown

 ##Activating i3lock

-OK, so if we've got a nice little shellscript written, how to we actually lock the screen?
+OK, so if we've got a nice little shellscript written, how do we actually lock the screen?
 I do it three different ways to cover all my bases.

 ###Key combo